Américo Tomás: Presidency

+Although vested with sweeping constitutional powers, Tomás functioned largely as little a figurehead during his first decade in office, while Salazar, as prime minister held the real power for most of the Estado Novo's existence Salazar had reportedly selected Tomás as a successor to Craveiro Lopes because the latter had displayed an independent streak that Salazar found undesirable.
+Tomás' limited authority relegated him largely to ceremonial role at inaugurations and public events, a position reinforced by his limited skill as a public speaker, which made him a frequent subject of jokes.

 In September 1968, Salazar was incapacitated by a coma.
-Believing that Salazar did not have long to live, Thomaz dismissed Salazar and appointed Marcello Caetano to succeed him.
+Believing that Salazar did not have long to live, Tomás dismissed Salazar and appointed Marcelo Caetano to succeed him.
 For all intents and purposes, the president's power to dismiss the prime minister had been the only check on Salazar's power.
 However, he never informed the recovered Salazar that he had been removed as leader of the regime he had largely created.
 Reportedly, when Salazar died two years later, he still believed that he was prime minister.

-Thomaz's ouster of Salazar would be the only time he exercised his presidential prerogatives during his first decade in office.
-In contrast, Thomaz took a much more active role in the government after Caetano took power.
+Tomás' ouster of Salazar would be the only time he exercised his presidential prerogatives during his first decade in office.
+In contrast, Tomás took a much more active role in the government after Caetano took power.
 While he had given Salazar more or less a free hand, he was not willing to do the same for Caetano.
-Eventually, Thomaz became the rallying point for hardliners who opposed Caetano's efforts to open up the regime.
+Eventually, Tomás became the rallying point for hardliners who opposed Caetano's efforts to open up the regime.
 Caetano's reforms did not go nearly far enough for a populace that had no memory of the instability and chaos that had preceded Salazar.
-For instance, he left the presidential election in the hands of the regime-dominated legislature, which re-elected Thomaz unopposed in 1972.
-However, Caetano had to expend nearly all of his political capital to wrangle even these meagre reforms out of Thomaz and the hardliners.
-He was thus in no position to resist when Thomaz and the other hardliners forced the end of the reform experiment a year later.
+For instance, he left the presidential election in the hands of the regime-dominated legislature, which re-elected Tomás unopposed in 1972.
+However, Caetano had to expend nearly all of his political capital to wrangle even these meagre reforms out of Tomás and the hardliners.
+He was thus in no position to resist when Tomás and the other hardliners forced the end of the reform experiment a year later.

-Thomaz, unlike his predecessor, lived in his private residence while President of the Republic, using the Belém Palace only as an office and for official ceremonies.
+Tomás, unlike his predecessor, lived in his private residence while President of the Republic, using the Belém Palace only as an office and for official ceremonies.